Tom Bekkers

 I offer end-to-end electronics capabilities, from concept to robust, real-world application:

-Electronic system design—selecting the best strategy to complete the project
+Electronics system design—selecting the best strategy to complete the project

 Custom PCB design

-Industrial-grade ruggedization—for artworks built to last
+Industrial-grade ruggedization—for high quality artworks built to last

 Coding